 Access from the exterior to the interior was amended with the addition of a new portico area and courtyard.
 Steps and multiple entrances unite the exterior and interior.

-A spiral staircase set in cement creates a dynamic flow, bringing the quadrilateral buildings together in a unique way.
+Looking inside, a spiral staircase set in cement creates a dynamic flow, bringing the quadrilateral buildings together in a unique way.

 We decided to use a tile divided diagonally into a certain color and white, and to use it in different variations and combinations.
-We spent a lot of time experimenting with different patterns and originally we decided to use a different color for each floor: light blue on the bottom floor, green in the main floor, and yellow on the top floor.
+We spent a lot of time experimenting with different patterns.
+Originally we decided to use a different color for each floor: light blue on the bottom floor, green in the main floor, and yellow on the top floor.
 We actually proposed more patterns in different rooms but in the built version only two patterns remained, the yellow one and the green one (with a larger area) on the main floor.

 Rich wood was used instead of tiles for many of the traditional carpentry areas.

-The new portico room area really is a gorgeous use of space.
+Moving on to the living room, the new portico room area really is a gorgeous use of space.